ΦFlow

 • High-level linear equation solver with automated sparse matrix generation.

-Phiflow seems to have less elaborate PDEs built-in than Mantaflow but have more intimate and thus flexible (?)
+Phiflow seems to have fewer elaborate PDEs built-in than Mantaflow but has more intimate and thus flexible (?)
 ML integration and more active development.
 As featured in various papers from the TUM group (Holl, Thuerey, and Koltun 2020; Um and Holl 2021; Um et al. 2021).

-It is a lovely package in its way; that way is quirky, hipster and artisanal.
+It is a lovely package in its way; that way is quirky, hipster, and artisanal.
 The documentation is dispersed and confusing.
-Crucial facts are scattered across video tutorials, idiosyncratic and rapidly outdated API docs, tutorials, demos and manuals.
-This is not to disrespect Phillip”s amazing fork on this package.
+Crucial facts are scattered across video tutorials, idiosyncratic and rapidly outdated API docs, tutorials, demos, and manuals.
+This is not to disrespect Phillip’s amazing work on this package.
 The fact that there is documentation places this product well ahead of many academic research competitors; I’m merely setting expectations.

 1 Documentation central